GoogleCloudPlatform/professional-services/examples/cloud-datafusion-functions-plugins/README.md

 Let's say you run your pipeline once every 5 minutes.
 When running an incremental pipeline, you have to filter the records by a specific field (timestamp - current date > current date -3) - it is doing merge and dedupe even though we are processing the same records to make sure duplicate records are not in the destination table.

-`CheckPointReadAction` - reads checkpoint in Firestore DB and provides the data during runtime as environment variable
+`CheckPointReadAction` - reads checkpoints in Firestore DB and provides the data during runtime as environment variable

-`CheckPointUpdateAction` - updates CheckPoint in Firestore DB (i.e., creates a new document and stores maximum update date / time  from BQ so the next run it can use this checkpoint value to filter records that were added since then)
+`CheckPointUpdateAction` - updates checkpoints in Firestore DB (i.e., creates a new document and stores maximum update date / time  from BQ so the next run it can use this checkpoint value to filter records that were added since then)

 For now these plugins only support timestamp values - in the future, integer values can potentially be added.